wonkoderverstaendige/Spotter/README.md

 Spotter : simple video tracking
 ===============================

-[Spotter](http://wonkoderverstaendige.github.com/Spotter) can track LEDs in a video stream--either from a webcam or video file--and simultaneously write encoded video to disk.
-It is based on the [OpenCV](http://opencv.org/) library.
-It's a very early alpha and hardly working.
+[Spotter](http://wonkoderverstaendige.github.com/Spotter) can track LEDs in a video stream--either from a webcam, video file or ZMQ socket--and simultaneously write encoded video to disk.
+It is based on the [OpenCV](http://opencv.org/) library and interfaces with Arduino Uno, Mega or Due.

+For more detailed documentation, please refer to: [Spotter_0.4.pdf](docs/Spotter.pdf).

 Requirements
 ------------